 The procedures and guidance should be communicated to all stakeholders including staff, volunteers, young people and parents and provided in a language and format that can be easily understood so that everyone is aware of what is required.

-An organisation that is seen to challenge all concerns, including those thought of as low-level, discourages any further rule breaking or escalating behaviour from taking place.
-When low-level concerns are left unchallenged it creates the environment for more serious rule breaks and even abuse to occur.
+An organisation that is seen to challenge all concerns, including those thought of as lower-level, discourages any further rule breaking or escalating behaviour from taking place.
+When lower-level concerns are left unchallenged it creates the environment for more serious rule breaks and even abuse to occur.

-The organisation’s lead safeguarding officer or case management group – sometimes with local authority designated officer (LADO) support – may decide that a concern constitutes a low-level concern.
+The organisation’s lead safeguarding officer or case management group – sometimes with local authority designated officer (LADO) support – may decide that a concern constitutes a lower-level concern.

 Lower-level concerns may require investigation or subsequent management at a local level through the regional, county or club welfare officer, depending on the organisation’s safeguarding structure.
 If affiliated to a national governing body, contact them to find out the process within your sport.

 Persistent poor practice, or investigations that reveal serious concerns should be referred to the national safeguarding lead or the case management group for a decision about further action.
 This will usually include consultation with – or referral to – statutory agencies.

 Concerns from outside sport